elblogbruno/AlexaMirror/README.md

 ```

+When you arrive to that part of the installation,you can choose between using hdmi output for sound or speakers conected to the 3.5 mm jack output

 ![Image of Yaktocat](https://github.com/elblogbruno/AlexaMirror/blob/master/setaudiooutputalexa.png)

+When alexa installation finishes
 ### Support or Contact

 Having trouble with AlexaMirror?
 You can sent me an email to elblogdebruno@outlook.es